noudess/docs-main/Ornament-Types.md

 * To preview: #heromodel id
 * To use: Create an aug of type 20, set heroforgemodel to id.
-Type 6 aug recommended on RoF+
+Slot 6 aug recommended on RoF+
 * More info (Don't run any db edits): http://www.eqemulator.org/forums/showthread.php?t=34181&highlight=armor&page=2

 **ID**|**Full Name**|**Image**